junegunn/fzf/README.md

 However, this is automatically set up in your .bashrc and .zshrc if you use the bundled [install](https://github.com/junegunn/fzf/blob/master/install) script.

-### Incorrect display on Ruby 1.8
+### Rendering issues

+If you have any rendering issues, check the followings:

+1. Make sure `$TERM` is correctly set. fzf will use 256-color only if it contains `256` (e.g. `xterm-256color`)
+2. If you're on screen or tmux, $TERM should be either `screen` or `screen-256color`
+3. Some terminal emulators (e.g. mintty) have problem displaying default background color and make some text unable to read.
+In that case, try `--black` option.
+And if it solves your problem, I recommend including it in `FZF_DEFAULT_OPTS` for further convenience.
-It is reported that the output of fzf can become unreadable on some terminals when it's running on Ruby 1.8.
-If you experience the problem, upgrade your Ruby to 1.9 or above.
-Ruby 1.9 or above is also required for displaying Unicode characters.
+4. If you still have problem, try `--no-256` option or even `--no-color`.
+5. Ruby 1.9 or above is required for correctly displaying unicode characters.

 ### Ranking algorithm